Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 Smashing a piggy bank
 ---------------------

-Now that you can insert CCD into a piggy bank, you only need to define how to smash one.
+Now that you can insert CCD into a piggy bank, you also need to define how to smash one.
 Remember, you only want the owner of the piggy bank (smart contract instance) to be able to smash it and only if it isn't already smashed.